The Psychoactive Properties of Nutmeg Plus 5 Benefits

 Nutmeg has compounds in it that impact the brain and for sensitive individuals, it may be a little too much.
 The worst part is that children and teens are usually the ones getting into trouble with nutmeg because the nutmeg challenge trend started on a popular social media app called TikTok.

-This is the same app where teens are claiming to do time-travel by taking a shower. 🙄 Kids get led down pathways that are silly, and in the nutmeg case, downright dangerous!
+This is the same app where teens are claiming to do time travel by taking a shower. 🙄 Kids get led down pathways that are silly, and in the nutmeg case, downright dangerous!
 Promoters refer to the psychoactive impact of nutmeg as a “nutmeg high.”

 There’s just not that much in those other spices.
 And moreover, the kids trying to trip off the myristicin aren’t going for those other herbs, they’re looking in the cabinet for the nutmeg.
-As a side note, I mentioned parsley just now, and I’m not sure if you know this or not, but it’s great for blood pressure – so much so that I have a recipe for PARSLEY DIURETIC TEA posted here on my site.
+As a side note, I mentioned parsley above and I’m not sure if you know this or not, but it’s great for blood pressure – so much so that I have a recipe for PARSLEY DIURETIC TEA posted here on my site.

 Nutmeg, known also as Myristica fragrans, is a warm spice with a strong flavor.
 Nutmeg grows on trees!
 Indonesia is one global supplier of this treasured spice.
 The nutmeg tree bears fruit and inside the fruit is the nutmeg “seed” which gets dried out or dehydrated.